Bethany Lily April Gives Fans A Peek Up Her Dress In New Video

 Bethany Lily April has been turning up the heat on her Instagram feed lately with a variety of pictures and videos.
-And in one of her recent posts from today, the sensation showed off her flirty side with a sexy video to promote her OnlyFans account.
+In one of her recent posts from today, which has since been removed, she showed off her flirty side with a video to promote her OnlyFans account.

-The video clip began with Bethany facing the camera straight-on and rocking a white mini dress.
+The clip began with Bethany facing the camera straight-on and rocking a white mini dress.
 The ensemble had thin straps, a low neckline, and a front-tie accent.
-Plus, there was a small cutout in the middle that brought attention to her chest.
-There were light floral accents throughout that added a glam feel to her look.
+There was also a small cutout in the middle that brought attention to her chest, as well as light floral accents throughout that added a glam feel to her look.

-As the blonde walked closer towards the camera, she tugged her skirt on her left side a little higher to reveal her thong underneath.
-At first, she propped out her left knee at a diagonal before moving her leg to show off her bottoms.
-They were a bright blue color and popped against her monochrome outfit.
-Moreover, she rocked a light pink manicure that added to the feminine vibes.
+As the blonde walked closer towards the camera, she tugged her skirt on her left side a little higher to reveal a thong underneath.
+At first, she propped out her left knee at a diagonal angle before moving her leg to show off her bottoms.
+They were in a bright blue color that popped against her monochrome outfit.
+She also rocked a light pink manicure that added to the feminine vibes.

-The model stood in front of tan rock formations with the sunlight hitting the cliff in the backdrop.
+The model stood in front of tan rock formations, with the sunlight hitting the cliff in the backdrop.

-Her face was mostly cropped out of the video except for at the very beginning, when her mouth and long hair were seen blowing in the wind over her left shoulder.
-This meant that the focus was completely on her figure.
+Her face was mostly cropped out of the video except for at the very beginning, where her mouth and long hair were seen blowing in the wind over her left shoulder.
+This ensured that the focus was completely on her figure.

-There has been over 233,000 views of the update so far and many of the cutie’s admirers took to the comments section.
+There have been over 233,000 views of the update so far and many of the model’s admirers took to the comments section to show her love.

 “Really looking so pretty,” gushed a social media user, punctuating their compliment with a long string of fire emoji.